-As COVID-19 began to take hold in the United States, Washington, and other states took action to ensure that child possession schedules remained in effect and were followed according to court orders.
+As COVID-19 began to take hold in the United States, Washington and other states took action to ensure that child possession schedules remained in effect and were followed according to court orders.
 These actions were effective, and as COVID-19 continues to persist in society, parents have adapted to working within court-ordered possession schedules.
-Now, however, new issues have surfaced regarding the safety and protection of children subject to the court-ordered possession schedules.
+However, new issues have surfaced regarding the safety and protection of children subject to the court-ordered possession schedules.

-With our communities relying on front-line workers, such as doctors and nurses, first responders, and other essential workers to keep an essence of status quo, their jobs require them to risk exposure to COVID-19.
+With our communities relying on front-line workers, such as doctors and nurses, first responders, and other essential workers to keep an essence of the status quo, their jobs require them to risk exposure to COVID-19.
 With proper procedure and protection, these workers continue to battle whatever our communities are facing.
-However, in a situation such as this, do these workers bring that risk home that will endanger their children’s health?
-A Circuit Court Judge in Florida recently answered that question.
+However, do these workers bring that risk home that will endanger their children’s health in such a situation?

 Chad Foster is a trusted Washington lawyer serving Snohomish and King counties with an office in Bothell.
 Contact us today to discuss your legal issue.